buddhist-uni/buddhist-uni.github.io/_courses/form.md

   - pilgramage
   - west
 next_course_descs:
   - "Dive further into lay Buddhist practice.
-Find helpful advice, the \"Vinaya\" for the laity, and grapply with many thorny issues that arise for the Buddhist householder."
+Find helpful advice, the \"Vinaya\" for laity, and grapply with many thorny issues that may arise for the Buddhist householder."
   - "An introduction to monasticism for everyone--lay and monastic alike."
   - "What does the Buddhist life have to do with the path, anyway?
 How does the form support its function?
-Bhikkhus Cintita and Yuttadhammo guide us through these questions and more in this course introducing the heart of the Buddha Dharma."
+Bhikkhus Cintita and Yuttadhammo guide us through these questions and more in this course introducing the heart of the Buddha-Dharma."
   - "Learn more about what ancient India was like at the time of the Buddha and how Buddhism took shape around those conditions."
   - "The story of what happened to Buddhism after the Parinirvana."
   - "Learn about the \"conservative\" Southern school."